vaugouin/subtitle-translate/README.md

 # Subtitle Translator 🎬

-A streamlined web application for translating subtitle files (.srt) to various languages using OpenAI's language models.
+A streamlined web application for translating subtitle files (.srt) to various languages using OpenAI's language models with optimized batch processing.

 ## Overview